austin-raey/bskt/README.md

 - Updates package versions to the `latest` tag

-  <sup>The `latest` tag refers to the version specifier given by the npm registry, and you can see what other tags are available on a [given package's "Versions" tab](https://www.npmjs.com/package/npm?activeTab=versions)!
-These can be custom, but it seems `latest` always refers to whatever the package maintainer will specify as latest non-pre-release version.
+  <small>The `latest` tag refers to the version specifier given by the npm registry, and you can see what other tags are available on a [given package's "Versions" tab](https://www.npmjs.com/package/npm?activeTab=versions)!
+These can be custom, but it seems `latest` always refers to whatever the package maintainer will specify as latest non-pre-release version.</small>

 - Retains version specifiers such as `~` `^`
 - _(Planned)_ specify the `dist-tag` targets you wish to update to with `--tag` i.e. `bskt -w --tag="canary,next"`